 The Meaning of Catharsis

-Therapeutic Uses of Catharsis
+Therapeutic Uses for Catharsis

 His treatment involved having patients recall traumatic experiences while under hypnosis.
 By consciously expressing emotions that had been long repressed, Breuer found that his patients experienced relief from their symptoms.